andrijac/andrijac.github.io/source/_posts/2014-01-31-javascript-breakpoint.markdown

 Either because it took time for source viewer to load (because of huge javascript files), or to locate in which file is function of interest.

 So I have started inserting `debugger;` directive to my scripts when I need to break.
-The problem was, then I wanted to remove the directive, I had find the directive, remove it or comment it out, and to reload the page, but as we were working on SPA, I basically had to start again.
+The problem was, then I wanted to remove the directive, I had find the directive, remove it or comment it out, and to reload the page, but as we were working on SPA, I basically had to restart my debugging sessions.
 I also tried to make a global flag, and based on flag to set enable the debugger:

 ```javascript